rajeev29five/rajeev29five.github.io/index.md

 ```
 <p></p>
 1. First column shows the file's type and file mode bits.
 Type is shown as `-` for regular files, in above case type is `d` which means it is a directory.
 We'll discuss about file mode bits later while learning about **chmod** command.
+2. The number of hard links to the file.
+3. The user who owns the file.
+4. The file's group.
+5. The file's size in bytes.
+6. The date the file was last modified.

 To learn more about **ls** or any command, type
 > **man command_name**